ohhNFT/stake/PROPOSAL.md

 ### CW721-based Stake

-Stake contracts linked to a CW721 Lockup contract require users to provide the collection address and token ID when claiming rewards, as so:
+Stake contracts linked to a CW721 Lockup or Frac Lockup contract require users to provide the collection address and token ID when claiming rewards, as so:

 ```json
 {